casper-astro/tutorials_devel/workshop_setup.md

 **When you arrive at the tutorial sessions you will be allocated a remote server to build designs on, and provided with login details.**

 ### Setting Up SSH
-You will also need SSH to log in to the server in the tutorial room which controls the ROACH/SNAP/SKARAB boards.
-SSH is supported natively in Linux and MacOS.
-If you are using a Windows laptop, you should install an SSH client, like Putty.
+You will also need SSH (including X tunneling to provide graphics) to log in to the server in the tutorial room which controls the ROACH/SNAP/SKARAB boards.
+SSH is supported natively in Linux and MacOS (though MacOS may require the "XQuartz" application to support X windows tunneling).
+If you are using a Windows laptop, you should install an SSH client, like Putty, and an X windows client.
 Log in details for this server will be provided when you arrive at the tutorial sessions.

 ### Preparing to run the tutorials
 In order to get ready to build and compile designs, you need to log into the server you have been allocated, and set up a directory in which to work.
 To do this, follow the step-by-step instructions below.

 1. Using your ssh client, and the server details you were given at the tutorial session, connect to a remote desktop session 2.
 Start a terminal on this desktop, by clicking (look in the top left of the screen) Applications >> System Tools >> Terminal
-3. Copy the tutorials code repository, and associated CASPER libraries.
+2. Copy the tutorials code repository, and associated CASPER libraries.
 In the terminal, run:
 ```bash
 # Go into the home directory (you're probably already there, but let's make sure)
 cd ~